 I have been reading lately about what entrepreneurs go through before they come up with good startup ideas.
 Only few with amazing tech skills, such as Mark Zuckerberg, turn personal side projects into enterprises.
 Many of us neither have side projects, nor time to spend on them.
-Even those that have both of these resources often fail, as there might not be a market fit.
+Even those that have both of these resources often fail.

 Let's try to go through some success stories to see whether we could extract a common theme from all of them to answer the question of how to come up with good startup ideas.